How Will the Transition Period Affect Your Holidays?

 Will Brexit affect mobile phone charges abroad?

-If the UK leaves without a deal that includes mobile charges, European companies will be legally allowed to make their own prices for UK mobiles being used in other countries.
-The current rules, in place since June 2017, mean there are no extra charges for making or receiving calls and using data from your domestic allowance while in the EU.
+The current rules, in place since June 2017, meaning there are no extra charges for making or receiving calls and using data from your domestic allowance while in the EU.

 Will you be able to drive in Europe after Brexit?

-A deal that doesn’t cover driving licences will mean that your British licence will no longer be recognised in the EU.
-Instead you’ll need an International Driving Permit to drive in Europe.
+If there is a break-down in negotiations in 2021, you may need an International Driving Permit to drive in Europe.
 These cost £5.50 and can be bought over the counter from many Post Offices.